microprediction/winning/README.md

 ### A little sugar on top

 The core algorithm is entirely ambivalent to the choice of performance distribution, and that certainly need not correspond to some analytic distribution with known properties.
-However, to make things convenient, there is some sugar provided:
+However, if you just want to use skew_normal say:

 - std_calibration module.
 - skew_calibration module.